 The term "public official or employee" is defined for purposes of R.C.
 102.03 to include any person who is elected or appointed to an office or is employed by any public agency.
-The term "public agency" is defined to include any board of the state.
-Therefore, members of the State Board of Chiropractic Examiners and its employees are "public officials or employees" and subject to R.C.
+The term "public agency" is defined to include any board of the state, therefore, members of the Ohio Board of Dietetics are "public officials or employees" and subject to R.C.
 102.03.
+Advisory Op.
+No. 93-010.